ksu-is/makeupanalyzer/ProjectRoadMap.md

 3. Look into how to implement Pandas - Done
 4. Create a spreadsheet with all information found for pore clogging ingredients. - Alondra - Done
 5. Run the program through AI to intrepret what each section means.
 Both - In Progress
 6. Make changes to Bot interface.
-Both - In progress
+Both - Done
-7. Create API token for Telegram - Alondra
+7. Create API token for Telegram - Alondra - Done
-8. Adjust setting for bot chat - Alondra
+8. Adjust setting for bot chat - Alondra - Done
-9. Implement API to interface - Alondra
+9. Implement API to interface - Alondra - Done
 8. Experiment with AI Google Cloud Vision- Esme
 9. Work on powerpoint - Alondra
 10. Make changes to the path of the example program to Pore clogging ingredients excel file. - Alondra